Educational-Behavioral Therapies: Overview

 Social Skills Training (SST)

-You can also incorporate social skills into your child’s IEP.
+Some Easter Seals or UCP branches offer Social Skills training.
+You can also incorporate Social Skills into your child's IEP.
 Some Medwaiver programs cover this too.
 There is no certification for this job.

 More info: A Model for Social Skills Instruction